mailsvb/node-red-contrib-fritzCallLog/README.md

-# node-red-contrib-fritzCallLog
+# node-red-contrib-fritzXSI
-This project is based on the work from https://github.com/lesander/fritzbox.js It has been simplified to only support the desired functionality of this project
+This project is based on the work from https://github.com/lesander/fritzbox.js It has been simplified to only support the desired functionality of this project and made it available for use with node-red

 ## Summary
-This node-red node gives access to the Fritz!Box internal call log to all devices supporting the XSI interface.
+This node-red node gives access to the Fritz!Box internal call log and directory to devices supporting the XSI interface.

 ## Getting Started
 Get the latest version (`^7.0.0`) of nodejs and node-red